Access to Justice in the Civil Litigation System

 On a related note, people who are interested in learning about the law should be able to easily access free, accurate, and reliable public legal education and self-help materials.
 While a great deal of public information on legal rights currently exists, this information is uncoordinated, has significant gaps, and its quality is unverified.

 Some reformers have called for a coordinated online hub of current, verified public legal information (Action Committee at 13).
-The Alberta Legal Information Society (ALIS) has taken on this challenge.
-ALIS is a non-profit that seeks to develop an online portal that will act as the first point of access to legal information and services in Alberta.
+Law Central Alberta has taken on this challenge.
+Law Central Alberta is a non-profit organization that seeks to develop an online portal that will act as the first point of access to legal information and services in Alberta.

 Early Resolution Services